 In The Empire Strikes Back, released in May 1980, Luke crashes his X-Wing Fighter in a bog on Dagobah.
 As Luke reaches shore, R2-D2 is swallowed by a dragonsnake which find the droid inedible and spits R2-D2 out.
 Unfortunately, this scene was not included in The Empire Strikes Back comic adaptation, but Dark Horse does expand on the incident by concocting another tale about the dragonsnake.
 During Luke's time on Dagobah, Luke has more adventures than what is show in the movie, and the story about the King of Dragonsnakes is told in Star Wars Adventures: Luke Skywalker and the Treasure of the Dragonsnake.

-In the newspaper strip arc, Revenge of the Jedi, published between November 15, 1982 and January 23, 1983, Han Solo and Princess Leia retrieve Luke from the planet Hoth in the Millennium Falcon and embark on a mission to persuade the Rebellion's newest allies, the Mon Calamari, to provide a diversion so they can relocate the Rebel base from Yavin to Hoth.
+In the newspaper strip arc It's a Trap published between November 14, 1982 and January 23, 1983, Han Solo and Princess Leia retrieve Luke from the planet Hoth in the Millennium Falcon and embark on a mission to persuade the Rebellion's newest allies, the Mon Calamari, to provide a diversion so they can relocate the Rebel base from Yavin to Hoth.
 Near the planet Daluuj, they discover a debris field left by a recent battle between the Empire and the Mon Calamari.
 Several Mon Calamari, including their leader Admiral Ackbar, escaped the battle in escape pods and the Millennium Falcon heads down to the mud planet Daluuj to rescue Ackbar.
 Our heroes spot the Mon Calamari and set the Falcon down in a mud lake and the ship is swiftly attacked and dragged to the bottom by giant worms.
 This story arc is notable for introducing the Mon Calamari and Admiral Ackbar before Return of the Jedi and is reprinted by Dark Horse in Classic Star Wars #13 and 14.

 In Star Wars #76, cover dated October 1983, Luke, Leia, and Kiro are tending to the dead and wounded after a missile from the Imperial-controlled planet Gamandar explodes on the water covered planet Iskalon.
 While on a wrecked landing platform on the surface, they are attacked twice by a serpent-like Chiaki which is drawn to the site by the blood.
 During the first attack, one of the creatures is driven off by Kiro and in a second attack, Lando Calrissian kills one of the creatures using the Millennium Falcon's gun turret.